What to Expect From DockerCon 2019

 The scaling flexibility of containers and the granular microservice capability they deliver is perfect for the cloud.
 They have helped spearhead the category of ‘cloud-native’ applications, creating a host of opportunities for how applications are run and built.

 However, these benefits are not without costs.
 Any programmer will be aware of security issues and manageability — two things that have been evermore addressed by purpose-built applications in recent years.
 The real black hole of containers, however, has remained to debug.
-More fundamentally, that issue revolves around observability and the ability to execute quick, root cause error fixes in production.
+More fundamentally, that issue revolves around observability, and the ability to execute quick, root cause error fixes in production.

 The distributed nature of containers makes finding the root cause of software bugs and issues that much more difficult.
 It can become hard to even pin down the location of a fault, much less the real trigger and cause.
-The rapid and continuous deployment of DevOps, which containers are built to maximize, makes it critical to be able to resolve errors in production.
-Until now, there has been no practical solution to this problem, leaving Dev and Ops teams swimming in circles trying to fix problems and maintain uptime.
+The rapid and continuous deployment of DevOps, which containers were built to maximize, makes it critical to be able to resolve errors in production.
+Until now, there has been no practical solution to this problem, leaving Dev and Ops teams swimming in circles trying to fix the issues and maintain uptime.

-Resolving this observability crisis in microservices and cloud-native, containerized applications has been the focus of several start-ups for years.
+Resolving this observability crisis in microservices and cloud-native, containerized applications has been the focus of several startups for years.
 These investments are starting to pay off, and we will see those results at DockerCon 2019.

-A switch from traditional logging tools to instrumenting applications at compile-time, rather than using run-time agents that inject code into the application at load-time, has allowed for dramatic reductions in the performance impact of running true observability tools in production.
+A switch from traditional logging tools to instrumenting applications at compile-time, rather than using runtime agents that inject code into the app at load-time, has allowed for dramatic reductions in the performance impact of running true observability tools in production.
 These new observability platforms enable the use of record & replay debugging techniques to rapidly find and fix the root cause of software outages in distributed environments, both in production and in the test, helping to work out possible cyber-attack scenarios.
 These solutions even fit seamlessly within IDEs (integrated development environment).

 Legacy .NET Migration Expertise for Cloud-Native Containers

 This might seem like a niche interest to call out.
-But, updating the reams of legacy code and applications are written using .NET frameworks to cloud-native, containerized environments are huge.
+But, updating the reams of legacy code and applications are written using .NET frameworks to cloud-native, containerized environments are enormous.
 The amount of existing investment in this ecosystem means that getting this right is a keystone in the long-term mass migration to a cloud-native architecture.
 Docker has taken note.

-If you are struggling to modernize, containerize and update your .NET ecosystem, DockerCon 2019 is an event you can’t miss.
+If you are struggling to modernize, containerize, and update your .NET ecosystem, DockerCon 2019 is an event you can’t miss.

 Access to Breakout Sessions and Training Courses You Don’t Want To Miss

 DockerCon has every type of session you could ask for — breakout sessions, workshops, training, hallway tracks, and certification.
-Any beginner, intermediate or advanced level individual can find a session that suits them, learn something new and grow.
+Any beginner, intermediate or advanced level individual can find a course that suits them, learn something new and grow.

 Each workshop lasts for two hours and contains a mix of tutorials, technical talk, and advice for practical use.
-There will be sessions led by different professionals, such as Bret Fisher who is a DevOps Trainer and Consultant.
+There will be sessions led by different professionals, such as Bret Fisher, who is a DevOps Trainer and Consultant.
 His workshop will demonstrate container orchestration with Swarm and using workflows for development.
 Scott Coulton from Microsoft, on the other hand, will cover security measures with Kubernetes and how companies can maintain a guarded container system.
 Many workshops from other architects and developers will also be available.

 As well as breakout sessions, there are structured two-day training courses you can attend.
-Available at a discounted rate, these training sessions are led by Docker Instructors who will get you involved in lab exercises, quiz questions and project-based assignments to give you enough practice in getting to grips with Docker.
-Whether you want to learn about the fundamentals of Docker, how a Developer or Operations team can utilize the platform or troubleshoot any problems, there is something for everyone.
+Available at a discounted rate, these training sessions are led by Docker Instructors, who will get you involved in lab exercises, quiz questions, and project-based assignments to give you enough practice in getting to grips with Docker.
+Whether you want to learn about the fundamentals of Docker, how a Developer or Operations team can utilize the platform, or troubleshoot any problems, there is something for everyone.
 This level of hands-on experience will build your confidence and get you familiarised with how Docker can be used in enterprises and organizations.

 One-to-one hallway track meetings are perfect for networking and sharing information on specific topics you want to learn about or even share some wisdom on.
-This unique learning space is an easy way to build close connections and really find out about your interests.
-A platform will be launched soon where you can simply browse what topics are on offer with your own profile and schedule your meetings ahead of time.
+This unique learning space is an easy way to build close connections and find out about your interests.
+A platform will be launched soon where you can simply browse what topics are on offer with your profile and schedule your meetings ahead of time.